-The block model consists of regular blocks (15 metres by 15 metres) and no rotation is used.
+The block model consists of regular blocks (15 metres by 15 metres by 15 metres) and no rotation is used.
 The block size was chosen such that geological contacts are reasonably well reflected and to support an open pit mining scenario.

-AMEC estimated copper, gold, silver and arsenic grades by estimation domains using ordinary kriging ("OK") interpolation for the majority of domains.
-Inverse distance weighting to the second power ( $ID^2$ ) was used to interpolate gold and silver in domains where variography was not considered sufficiently robust.
+AMEC estimated copper, gold, silver and arsenic grades by estimation domains using ordinary kriging (" \mathbf{OK} ") interpolation for the majority of domains.
+Inverse distance weighting to the second power (ID2) was used to interpolate gold and silver in domains where variography was not considered sufficiently robust.
 Indicator kriging was also used to estimate the probabilities of low- and high-grade arsenic values within blocks.
 Density values were assigned to blocks based upon the lithological codes.